Financial help when you have a lung condition

 • food

-This help is sometimes called the Household Support Fund.
+This help is sometimes called the Crisis and Resilience Fund.
 Every council runs a different scheme.
 You should ask your local council what you’re entitled to.

 You do not have to be getting benefits to get help from your local council.
 If you do get benefits, they should not be affected by any help you get from your local council.